Texas Songwriter, Casey Hubble, Plays April Fools Joke on the Texas Hill Country – 2014

 Over the weekend, several dozen herpetologists, botanists, and reporters from around the country visited the home of Robert McCrae who killed the snake.

 Several zoology researchers have tried to convince McCrae to hand over the snake but he has refused so far.
-McCrae admits that he has plans to “keep the snake on dry ice” until someone makes an offer he can’t pass up.
+McCrae admits that he has plans to “keep the snake on dry ice” until someone makes him an offer that he can’t pass up.